justinhj/minbpe-cc/README.md

 ## TODO Notes and C++ related

-TODO Move towards building as a library with examples TODO Use a nested namespace called detail to hide non public implementation details TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
+WIP Move towards building as a library with examples TODO Use a nested namespace called detail to hide non public implementation details TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance TODO add urls as a valid input for the training data DESIGN look at C++ 23 `flat_map` to make an ordered container for the merges so they can be saved in order